Housing assignment information

 - Once a move is approved, students should clean and vacate their old room and return their key to the CA within 24 hours after receiving their new key.

-- Room changes will not be allowed during the first week of the school year or during week 10 and exam week of each term.
+- Room changes will not be allowed during the first or last week of classes each semester or exam week.